mikemayer67/pynm/README.md

 ### Creating a Callback instance

-The Callback class provides a means of creating a simple reusable callback.
-It provides only two methods:
+The Callback class provides a means of creating a simple reusable callback It provides only two methods:
 ```
 __init__(self, func, *args, **kwargs)